 Exhale to the count of three and repeat about three times

-Another remedy to fight nausea naturally is ginger.
+Another remedy to try is using ginger.
 Whether you love it or hate it, research suggests that ginger can be an aid in relieving nausea.
 For us, it’s the combination of sipping warm ginger tea that creates a moment of relaxation that helps soothe the feeling of nausea - whatever it is, it seems to work.
-There are other ways to up your ginger intake with lozenges, tinctures or even pregnancy-safe ginger supplements, which provide the highest concentration of the root.
+There are also other ways to up your ginger intake with lozenges, tinctures or even pregnancy-safe ginger supplements, which provide the highest concentration of the root.

 Newborns need to feed at least eight to 16 times every 24 hours.
 Every woman who has experienced it knows that breastfeeding isn’t always easy and issues are very common.

 If you’re experiencing issues especially around milk supply, we might have found the only nursing tea you will ever need.

 MumShape team member Laura was struggling to breastfeed with both of her babies when she came across Neuner’s Organic Nursing Tea and swears by it since.
 Voted “Best breastfeeding tea in the UK” for five years in a row and boasting all organic ingredients of aniseed, fennel, verbena, caraway and fenugreek seeds, this tea can help boost milk supply naturally.
 Staying hydrated is important when breastfeeding, so sipping tea will help you get your hydration levels up.

 Those tea bags will also come in handy if you’re experiencing sore nipples, by the way, so don’t throw them out immediately.
 In addition to soothing tea bags, you might also want to give nipple balm a shot.
 Our personal favourite is by Weleda and boasts lanolin, olive oil, and beeswax.
 Lanolin is an animal derived wax used in many cosmetic products and for anyone wishing to use a vegan alternative, we’ve found this one wonderful.